 Escrow services are one benefit that we offer with Direct Contracts.
 Enter a payment method to fund your contract and get started.
-We accept PayPal, Debit, and Credit Cards.
+We accept PayPal and credit cards.

 - For a fixed-price contract, you will approve your freelancer's payment requests after they submit work for your review.
 You and the freelancer may choose to have them submit the work all at once or break it down into multiple milestones.
 If you break it down into milestones, you will fund and approve one milestone at a time.

 - For an hourly contract, your first payment will be a deposit that we will hold until the contract ends.
 Each Monday, we will invoice you for the hours that the freelancer worked during the previous week, which you pay weekly.
 If for some reason your payment method fails during the weekly billing process, we will pay the freelancer from your deposit that is in escrow.